Responding to COVID-19

 It’s important to keep up to date about the current heath situation through the ACT Government COVID-19 website.
 This information will help inform your business’ risk assessment in responding to COVID-19.

 You may have some workers who are at particularly high risk of becoming seriously ill if they are infected with COVID-19.
 These vulnerable workers may include: Aboriginal and Torres Strait Islander people 50 years and older with one or more chronic medical conditions; people 65 years and older with chronic medical conditions; people 70 years and older; and people with compromised immune systems.
 It’s important to give specific consideration to these workers.

-In situations where work from home is not feasible, you will have put in place measures to ensure essential workers can safely remain at work (e.g. personal hygiene, personal distancing and cleaning/infecting practices).
+If you have returned to the workplace, you will have put in place measures to ensure workers work safely (e.g. personal hygiene, personal distancing and cleaning/infecting practices).
 More information on how to support staff who are working in the usual settings is provided further below.

-More information on Work, Health and Safety and COVID-19 is available on the WorkSafe ACT Portal.
+More information on Work, Health and Safety and COVID-19 is available on the WorkSafe ACT website.
 See also Safe Work Australia COVID-19 Information of Workplaces, which provides industry specific advice.

 As a leader, it is important that you also look after your physical and mental health.
 The advice to workers on this website is also relevant to you.